 This paper has made a minor modification to the compensating differential model formalized by Roback (1982).
 By allowing for heterogeneous moving costs, the model's output changed considerably.
-First, the solution method used by Roback and those following her does not close the model: wages and rents do not depend only on amenities and preference parameters, but on a host of other factors.
+First, the more passive role played by wages when local labor-market equilibrium is assumed stands in contrast to its co-equal status with rent in the original formulation.
 Second, implications for city population, which had been missing, are drawn out.
-Third, the vital importance of local housing market conditions comes to the fore.
+Third, the vital importance of local land supply comes to the fore.
 The model is not closed without local land supply, and the interaction between land supply and amenities can be seen as completely determining both rents and wages.
-Fourth, the theoretical partial derivatives of amenities on rents and wages become ambiguous in sign for all amenity types, and contain many extraneous terms which lead us to question their appropriateness as weights in QOL indices when they are derived from hedonic regressions.
-These results lead us to wonder whether such indices are even possible.
+Fourth, the theoretical partial derivatives of amenities on rents and wages become ambiguous in sign for all amenity types, which leads us to question their appropriateness as weights in QOL indices when they are derived from hedonic regressions.
 Fifth, we show that if there is a relationship (either causal or coincidental) between certain amenities and local land supply, QOL indices that use regression coefficients as weights will be biased in favor of areas with high concentrations of supply-reducing amenities.
 Finally, the inclusion of city size as an output of the model offers a bridge between the amenities or quality of life literature and the agglomeration literature that has been so important over the past decade.
 We consider these all to be significant contributions.

 More generally, we consider it an important step in the literature in terms of generating testable hypotheses from the Roback model.
 The logic behind Roback's original paper was so forceful, and her exposition so clear that we believe that it has been easy to be blinded to the fact that the theory does not actually offer any testable hypotheses, except perhaps that wages and rents differ systematically across cities.
-Given that, however, any combination of rent and wage coefficients could be rationalized with the model by assuming that the characteristic in question was either productive or unproductive; an amenity or a disamenity.
+Given that, however, any combination of rent and wage coefficients could be rationalized with the model by assuming that the variable in question was either productive or unproductive; an amenity or a disamenity.
 Roback thus provides us with more of a perspective for interpreting inter-city wage and rent differentials than a theory explaining them.

 This paper suffers from many of the same limitations as the Roback paper.
 For instance, we assume that the city and system of cities is in equilibrium.
 We assume good information flows exits.
 The model is not dynamic.
 Foremost of these shared deficiencies is the fact that it is difficult to imagine a data set that could confirm the existence, for instance, of the supply restriction effect on prices.
 Any cross-sectional or time-series evidence can be explained by assuming a feature constricting supply is a productive amenity.
 Nonetheless, we hope that by beginning to force our gaze on alternative explanations and alternative interpretations of the data we can continue the process of assessing the validity of Roback's assumptions.
-This is an important process because those assumptions determine the validity of the QOL indices based on them.
-These assumptions also imply a view of the important determinants of metropolitan prices.
-We have shown here that heterogeneous moving costs, if important, radically change the interpretation of inter-city price differentials and cast into doubt the possibility of a valid QOL index.
+This is an important process because those assumptions determine the validity of the QOL indices based on them, and imply a view of the important determinants of metropolitan prices.
 We feel our assumptions are more realistic.
 What remains to be seen is whether the practical significance of the differences in results substantially changes our attitudes about such indices or about inter-area price differentials more generally.